marijnh/Eloquent-JavaScript/03_functions.md

 Thinking about programs like this takes some practice.
 A good mental model is to think of function values as containing both the code in their body and the environment in which they are created.
-When called, the function body sees its original environment, not the environment in which the call is made.
+When called, the function body sees the environment in which it was created, not the environment in which it is called.

 In the example, `multiplier` is called and creates an environment in which its `factor` parameter is bound to 2.
 The function value it